rodrigols89/studies/modules/math-codes/modules/statistics-and-probability/sampling-methods.md

 > **"Sampling"** is the process of selecting a subset *(a predetermined number of observations)* from a larger population.

 **NOTE:**
-It’s a pretty common technique wherein, we run experiments and draw conclusions about the population, without the need of having to study the entire population.
+It’s a pretty common technique wherein (em que), we run experiments and draw conclusions about the population, without the need of having to study the entire population.

 The **"Sampling" Methods** are divided in two groups: